KYOTA-IZUMI/interval-screenshot/README.md

 ### Opening the Screenshots Folder

 1. Click the icon in the menu bar to display the menu
-2. Click "Open Folder"
+2. Click "Open Screenshots Folder"

-Screenshots are saved in the `~/Documents/WorkLog/screenshots` folder and managed as a Git repository.
+Screenshots are saved in the `~/Documents/IntervalScreenshot/screenshots` folder and managed as a Git repository.

 ![Screenshots Folder](screenshots/screenshots_folder.png)